DataScienceScotland/June_Agricultural_Census/README.md

 # June - 2023

-This is the branch for the 2023 version of the code.
-It is now the default branch.

-Code for June Agricultural Census
+This is the R code for June Agricultural Census 2023.

 Script A inputs SAF and Census (Ags) datasets.